 Fortunately, there are ways around this issue.
 By choosing the right materials and consulting with professionals, you can create a safe space for your family or business while still staying within budget!
 According to the IBC, all buildings must be designed to withstand certain conditions as determined by their intended use.

-When you are looking into purchasing a prefab steel building, there are many different things to take into consideration.
+When you are looking into purchasing a prefab steel framed building, there are many different things to take into consideration.
 The structural components of your building will be one of the most important aspects to consider when making the final decision on which type of steel structure is right for you and your needs.
 Structural components include:

 These components can vary depending on the size, location and design of your building.
 Before making an investment in one of these structures it is important to understand the main options available to ensure you get exactly what you need while paying only for what is necessary.